 Spring usually represents change and there’s certainly been a lot of that happening during March, all of which I’m pretty pleased about!
-I’m not sure if it’s the lighter nights and milder weather, but after months I seem to have found my motivation again which feels great.
-I’ve been sorting things instead of putting them off and have even surprised myself with how proactive and organised I’ve been!
+I’m not sure if it’s the lighter nights and milder weather, but after months I seem to have found some motivation which feels great.

 After blogging consistently for a whole year, I decided to take 2 months off as I had other more important things going on that I needed to prioritise.
 Last year I blogged every Sunday and as a way of keeping pressure off myself I’ve decided to blog when I want to not because I feel like I have too!

 Whilst I haven’t been blogging I’ve been concentrating on my photography for Instagram.
 Over the last fortnight, I’ve began to feel more like myself again and as my series of monthly highlights posts have always been my favourite to write, I thought it was a good time to return to blogging by remembering some of the good things that happened in both January and February.